gitname/real-time-react/README.md

 #### Pending requests

 On the `Network` tab, notice the `Status` of requests.
 Requests for which a response hasn't arrived yet have a status of `pending`.
 More details are available at `chrome://net-internals/#events`.

+#### WebSocket frames

+On the `Network` tab, click on an HTTP request that was used to change to the WebSocket protocol, then select the `Frames` tab.
+That tab lists all the WebSocket frames that have been sent or received via _that_ WebSocket connection.

 ## Using Wireshark